rikhuijzer/SIRUS.jl/paper/paper.md

 Random forests, in contrasts, consist of hundreds to thousands of trees, which are not interpretable due to this large number.
 A common workaround for this is to use SHAP or Shapley values to visualize the fitted model.
 The problem with those methods is that they do not allow full reproducibility of the predictions.
-For example, if we would inspect the fitted model on the aforementioned Haberman dataset via SHAP, then we could learn feature importances.
+For example, if we would inspect the fitted model on the aforementioned Haberman dataset via SHAP, then we could only learn feature importances.
 In practice that would mean that we could tell which features were important.
 In many real-world situations this is not enough.
 For example, when using only feature importances, it would be unclear for a doctor how the prediction for a specific patient was made.
-The doctor would only only know that some features are in general more important than other features.
+The doctor would only only know that some features are in general more important than other features, but not whether a certain feature played a large role for a decision for a specific patient.

 # Stability

-Another problem that the SIRUS algorithm solves is that of model stability.
+Another problem that the SIRUS algorithm improves upon is that of model stability.
 A stable model is defined as a model which leads to similar conclusions for small changes to data [@yu2020veridical].
 Unstable models can be difficult to apply in practice as they might require processes to constantly change.
 This also makes such models appear less trustworthy.
 Put differently, an unstable model by definition leads to different conclusions for small changes to the data and, hence, small changes to the data could cause a sudden drop in predictive performance.
 One model which suffers from a low stability is a decision tree because it will first create the root node of the tree, so a small change in the data can cause the root, and therefore the rest, of the tree to be completely different [@molnar2022interpretable].
 Similarly, linear models can be highly sensitive to correlated data and, in the case of regularized linear models, the choice of hyperparameters.
-Instead, the SIRUS algorithm provides stability by "stabilizing the trees" and the authors have proven the correctness of this stabilization mathematically [@benard2021interpretable].
+Instead, the SIRUS algorithm provides stability by stabilizing the trees and the authors have proven the correctness of this stabilization mathematically [@benard2021interpretable].
 In the rest of this paper, we will compare decision trees [@sadeghi2022decisiontree], linear models, XGBoost [@chen2016xgboost], and SIRUS on their interpretability, stability, and predictive performance.
 The interpretability and stability are summarized in Table \ref{tab:is}.